NVIDIA/hpc-container-maker/docs/building_blocks.md

 `LD_LIBRARY_PATH` is modified to include the NVSHMEM library directory.
 The default value is False.

-- __mpi__: Flag to specify the path to the MPI installation.
-The default is empty, i.e., do not build NVSHMEM with MPI support.
+- __mpi__: Flag to enable MPI support.
+If True, enables MPI and relies on CMake's FindMPI to locate the installation.
+If a string, uses the value as the MPI installation path (MPI_HOME).
+If False, MPI support is explicitly disabled.
+The default is True, matching the upstream NVSHMEM CMake default.

 - __ospackages__: List of OS packages to install prior to building.
 The default values are `make` and `wget`.